Tmiseray/Task-Management-Application/README.md

     - Visual indicators of task completion, motivating users to finish their tasks.

 3. **Intuitive Color Adjustments:**
-    - Color-coded tasks based on priority and progress levels for easy identification.
+    - Color-coded task priority and progress levels for easy identification.

 4. **Embedded Collaboration Links:**
     - Convenient links to tools like Microsoft Teams, Slack, Discord, Dropbox, Google, and GitHub.